Please click to expand…

 Why We Process Personal Data

-Release International is committed to complying with the Data Protection Act 1998, the European Union General Data Protection Regulation (GDPR) 2018 and will comply with the new Data Protection Act 2018 when it enters into British law at the end of 2018.
-We are committed to following best practice and process ‘personal data’ and/or ‘special categories of personal data’ as defined in the legislation appropriately.
+Release International is committed to complying with the Data Protection Act (DPA) 2018 and the European Union General Data Protection Regulation (GDPR) 2018.
+The new DPA 2018 became law from 25 May 2018 at the same time as the GDPR.
+The DPA 1998 has been repealed (cancelled in law) and is replaced by the DPA 2018.
+We are committed to follow best practice and process ‘personal data’ and/or ‘special categories of personal data’ as defined in the legislation appropriately.

 Release International is the ‘Data Controller’ for all personal data and special categories of personal data held by Release International; and as defined in law.